VirtualGL/virtualgl/BUILDING.md

   * The libjpeg-turbo SDK binary packages can be downloaded from the "Files" area of <http://sourceforge.net/projects/libjpeg-turbo>.
-  * The VirtualGL build system will search for the TurboJPEG header and library under **/opt/libjpeg-turbo** on Un*x (including Cygwin), but you can override this by setting the `TJPEG_INCLUDE_DIR` CMake variable to the directory containing turbojpeg.h and the `TJPEG_LIBRARY` CMake variable to either the full path of the TurboJPEG library against which you want to link or a set of link flags needed to link with the TurboJPEG library (for instance, `-DTJPEG_LIBRARY="-L/opt/libjpeg-turbo/lib64 -lturbojpeg"`.)
+  * The VirtualGL build system will search for the TurboJPEG header and library under **/opt/libjpeg-turbo** on Un*x, but you can override this by setting the `TJPEG_INCLUDE_DIR` CMake variable to the directory containing turbojpeg.h and the `TJPEG_LIBRARY` CMake variable to either the full path of the TurboJPEG library against which you want to link or a set of link flags needed to link with the TurboJPEG library (for instance, `-DTJPEG_LIBRARY="-L/opt/libjpeg-turbo/lib64 -lturbojpeg"`.)

-### Un*x Platforms (including Linux, Mac, FreeBSD, Solaris, and Cygwin)
+### Un*x Platforms (including Linux, Mac, FreeBSD, and Solaris)

 - GCC and G++
   * On Mac platforms, these can be obtained from